Comedians in Cars Getting Coffee: Awards and nominations

 The show has earned numerous Primetime Emmy Award nominations and has won several Producers Guild awards.

 Legacy

 A variant cover for the first issue of the 2022 reboot of the Batman & Superman: World's Finest comic book series features Seinfeld driving the Batmobile with Superman in the passenger seat and Batman on the back of the car, all three holding coffees in the manner of the show.
+A coffee table book about the show, The Comedians in Cars Getting Coffee Book, was released in 2022; Vanity Fair says the book is "a total gas".